-I went over to Landis’s mic and told the girls to come back to the ring.
-I sang my latest cover song, ‘Won’t back down.’
+I go over to Landis’s mic and tell the girls to come back to the ring.
+I sing my latest cover song, ‘Won’t back down.’

-Jack suddenly got his mojo back, grabbed the mic and sang Petty’s “Yer so Bad” to me from the center of the ring.
+Jack suddenly gets his mojo back, grabs the mic and sings Petty’s “Yer So Bad” to me from the center of the ring.

 “When’dcha learn that song?”